Work at Volkswagen Group Future Center Europe

 The Gen.Urban is a fully autonomous mobility-as-a-service vehicle designed without traditional controls such as pedals or a steering wheel.

-As part of the Experience Design team at Volkswagen Group Future Center Europe, and in close collaboration with Volkswagen Group Innovation, I was responsible for conceptualizing and designing major parts of the digital user interface for the Gen.Urban.
-This included conceptualizing the structural makeup of the UI, developing novel interaction mechanics tailored to the unique driving experience of the Gen.Urban, and defining the visual design language and design system.
+In close collaboration with Volkswagen Group Innovation, my team and I conceptualized, designed, and software & hardware prototyped the digital user interface for the Gen.Urban.
+With them, I conceptualized the structural makeup of the in-car UI and mobile companion app, developed novel interaction mechanics tailored to the unique autonomous driving experience of the Gen.Urban, and defined its visual design language and design system.

 The SEM research concept explores the future of autonomous, premium mobility in urban environments.
 Designed as a shared vehicle, it is intended to adapt to a variety of use cases, from family outings to business meetings.